ZyanChenyang/Hierarchical-SORT/README.md

 # Hierarchical-SORT
-The code is coming soon!
+The code and models will be open after our paper is accepted!